 Future transportation systems are also facing growing concerns related to energy, the environment, safety, and security.
 Transport systems will either be developed to accommodate additional demands for mobility or offer alternatives (or a transition) to existing demand.
 A significant challenge relies on the balance between market forces and public policy, as both have a role to play in the transition.
 Since transportation is a derived demand, a core aspect of future transportation pertains to economic activity and the extent to which it will be linked with specific passengers and freight volumes.
 Economic development and globalization have been important factors behind the surge in mobility.
 More recent trends toward automation and new manufacturing processes impact supply chains and their geographical characteristics.
 It remains to be seen to what extent this process will endure, and if the global transportation system will become more globalized or regionalized:

 - Globalization.
 Assumes affordable energy prices, growing accessibility, and an enduring openness to trade.
 The exploitation of comparative advantages continues, leading to a more complex lattice of trade and transportation systems.
 Various transnational relations are superposed over networks of regional transportation.

 - Regionalization.
 Assumes higher energy prices and a commercial environment that is more prone to protectionism, all of which convey more friction to long-distance interactions.
 The exploitation of comparative advantages is thus done on a more regional foundation.
-This environment does not forbid international trade, but the latter mostly concern goods and services that cannot be adequately substituted.
+This environment does not forbid international trade, but the latter mostly concerns goods and services that cannot be adequately substituted.
 It is also prone to the setting of more effective regional transport systems.